Drawing Pencil Sketches, where you start your masterpiece!

 Drawing pencil sketches will improve your ability to create great compositions, it will also improve your eye to hand co-ordination each time you work one.
 It is a simple expression of what you see.

-No need to get to elaborate with shading and details during your first attempts.
+No need to get too elaborate with shading and details during your first attempts.
 Just squint your eyes and get the main masses and objects.
 Going more for accurate proportions and sizing of the objects being drawn.

 How important is this you ask?